PouceHeure/ros_detection_legs/README.md

 $ rosrun ros_pygame_radar_2D radar_node.py
 ```

 3. update parameters, some parameters about model are dynamically reconfigurable.
-By default dynamic reconfigure load settings save in parameters.json, don't forget to recompile the project if you change parameters.json !!!
+By default **dynamic_reconfigure** loads settings save in parameters.json, don't forget to recompile the project if you change parameters.json !
 - compile cfg and generate new configuration file:
 ```
 # update parameters.json